jeremy-jarvis/jeremy-jarvis.github.io/projects.markdown

 **Software Engineer for a Fleet Management Portal** - I was part of a small team that developed a [React](https://reactjs.org/) app for tracking and optimizing the usage of heavy machinery across an entire fleet.

 **Software Engineer for a Race Car Aerodynamic Modeling** - I was part of a small team that developed an app to model the aerodynamic properties of a race car, such as downforce and drag.
 We were able to quickly turn around a solution that met our client's goals, and helped them win!
 Built using C# and WPF.
 See [this overview](https://sep.com/our-work/case-study/aerodynamic-modeling-and-simulation-application/) for a lot more details.

+## Personal Projects

+[**Descent Level Parser**](https://github.com/jeremy-jarvis/descent-tools) - A command-line tool that can parse the level file format from [Descent](https://en.wikipedia.org/wiki/Descent_(video_game)), a first-person shooter video game from 1995 by Parallax Software and Interplay.
+The game provides players with six degrees of freedom, and was the first FPS to feature true 3D environments and enemies.
+I built this level parser to read the game's level geometry and output a [OBJ file](https://en.wikipedia.org/wiki/Wavefront_.obj_file) that can be imported into a 3D modeling tool such as Blender.

+[**Applitools Demo**](https://jeremy-jarvis.github.io/applitools-demo) - A walk-through of how to use [Applitools](https://applitools.com/) with Cucumber, Protractor, and Chai to verify the visual appearance of Angular apps.
+I've had good success using Applitools, and want to share what I have learned.
+[My walk-through](https://jeremy-jarvis.github.io/applitools-demo) is a micro-course on how these tools can be used together to create an awesome verification testing setup, and [my example repo](https://github.com/jeremy-jarvis/applitools-demo) demonstrates the result of that process.